user search icon shopping cart icon 0 email icon email icon

 Fat Loss

-Losing weight can be beneficial to a person's overall health.
+Losing weight can benefit a person's overall health.
 However, losing the right kind of weight is even more important.
 The greatest health benefits derive not from weight loss but from fat loss.
 Here again, intermittent fasting is a powerful tool.

 When you consume more energy (i.e., calories) than you expend, you add to your fat stores.
-These fat stores are excess energy, but the calories you eat each day remain your body's go-to energy source.
-Your body won't burn stored fat as long as you provide it with enough energy from calories.
+These fat stores are excess energy, but the calories you eat daily remain your body's go-to energy source.
+Your body will only burn stored fat if you provide enough energy from calories.

-To burn fat, you need to force your body to look elsewhere for energy.
+To burn fat, you must force your body to look elsewhere for energy.
 During fasting periods, the bodies of intermittent fasters must do just that.
 Without calories coming in, your body fuels itself by burning its fat stores.
 Increased levels of HGH promote fat burning.

 Better Sleep